letigsainz/Spotify-Discover-v2/README.md

 # Spotify Discover (Full Stack version)

 ## About The Project
-This flask app is meant to run locally every month and allow the user to discover new music.
+I created this app a few years ago to help keep me up to date with the latest music releases by the artists that I love.
+It's meant to be run locally every month and allow the user to discover new music.

-It uses the Spotify Web API to access your followed artists, check if they've released any new music, and if so, add the tracks to a new playlist for that month.
+The app uses the Spotify Web API to access the user's followed artists, check if they've released any new music, and if so, add the tracks to a new playlist for that month.

+It is currently a modest app with a very simple UI, using Semantic UI for styling.
+I'll hopefully update to a more robust React app in the future.

+> [!IMPORTANT]
-**Note**: This app uses Werkzeug's simple development server, rather than an actual web server, so it is not appropriate for production use.
+> This app uses Werkzeug's simple development server, rather than an actual web server, so it is not appropriate for production use.

 ## Screenshots
 ![Start Screen](/spotipy/screenshots/start.png)